amramy/Crowdfunding-ETL/README.md

 ## Overview:
 Birtta and I are working for Independent Funding in which we were given a dataset about backers who have pledged to campaign projects.
-Our mission is to perform an ETL process on this dataset using Python, Pandas, and Jupyter Notebooks along with a data analysis using SQL queries.
+Our mission is to perform an ETL process on this dataset using Python, Pandas, and Jupyter Notebooks along with an ERD with Quick-DBD and data analysis using SQL queries.
 We also take a deeper look into "live" campaigns so Independent Funding can alert the contacts and backers of the remaining goal amounts.

 ## Extract & Transform